kelly-11/Unit-1-Hangman-Game/README.md

 ### Presentation:

-You will have a maximum of 10 minutes to present your project following these guidelines:
+You will have to present your project following these guidelines:

 1. **Introduce the Project:**